Are Breed-Specific Laws Effective?

 Dealing with Reckless Owners and Dangerous Dogs in Your Community

-Dogs permitted by their owners to run loose, and dogs who attack people or other animals, are real and often serious problems in communities across the country; but how to best address dangerous and potentially dangerous dogs can be a confusing and touchy issue.
+Dogs permitted by their owners to run loose, and dogs who attack people or other animals, are real and often serious problems in communities across the country; but how to best address dangerous and potentially dangerous dogs can be a confusing and sensitive issue.

 What's Wrong with Breed-Specific Laws?

-- Dogs go into hiding
+- Dogs are forced into hiding

 Rather than give up their beloved pets, owners of highly regulated or banned breeds often attempt to avoid detection of their "outlaw" dogs by restricting outdoor exercise and socialization and forgoing licensing, microchipping, and proper veterinary care, including spay/neuter surgery and essential vaccinations.
-Such actions have implications both for public safety and the health of these dogs. - Good owners and dogs are punished
+Such actions have implications both for public safety and the health of these dogs.

-BSL also causes hardship to responsible owners of entirely friendly, properly supervised, and well-socialized dogs who happen to fall within the regulated breed.
-Although these dog owners have done nothing to endanger the public, they are required to comply with local breed bans and regulations unless they are able to mount successful (and often costly) legal challenges. - They impart a false sense of security
+BSL also causes hardship to responsible owners of entirely friendly, properly supervised, and well-socialized dogs who happen to fall within the regulated breeds.
+Although these dog owners have done nothing to endanger the public, they are required to comply with local breed bans and regulations unless they are able to mount successful (and often costly) legal challenges.

 Breed-specific laws have a tendency to compromise rather than enhance public safety.
 When limited animal control resources are used to regulate or ban a certain breed of dog, without regard to behavior, the focus is shifted away from routine, effective enforcement of laws that have the best chance of making our communities safer:- Dog license laws